vtog/labGuides/source/env/sriov.rst

       echo 7 | sudo tee /sys/class/net/enp3s0f0/device/sriov_numvfs
       echo 7 | sudo tee /sys/class/net/enp3s0f1/device/sriov_numvfs

-   .. important:: These changes will be lost upon reboot.
+   .. attention:: These changes will be lost upon reboot.
 Make them permanent
       by adding the lines to "/etc/rc.d/rc.local".
 You can remove "sudo" from each line.
 Be sure to make "rc.local" executable.